3 tips that prevent fires

 Electrical appliances:

-• When buying (especially from online retailers) electrical appliances (fairy lights, heaters, chargers, etc.), look for the CE mark.
+• When buying (especially online) electrical appliances (fairy lights, heaters, chargers, etc.), pay attention to the CE marking.

-• Only use electrical appliances that do not have damaged insulation.
+• Only use electrical appliances that have no damage to the insulation.

 Christmas tree:

-• The Christmas tree always represents an increased fire hazard in the home.
-This increases very quickly in the days after Christmas, because the tree (intensified by heating) can dry out very strongly and quickly.
-Always keep appropriate extinguishers on hand and remove the tree early.
+• The Christmas tree always poses an increased fire risk in the home.
+This increases very quickly in the days after Christmas, as the tree can dry out very quickly (intensified by the heating).
+Always keep appropriate fire extinguishers in stock and remove the tree in good time.

-• If the Christmas tree is decorated with candles, never leave the tree unattended while the candles are burning.
+• If the Christmas tree is decorated with candles, the tree must never be left unattended while the candles are burning.

-• Watch out for your children and pets, as they too can start fires.
+• Keep an eye on your children and pets, as they can also start fires.

 2. Save lives with CO & smoke detectors